NEW! Pace Bands on Your Phone. LEARN MORE...

 4.8 Stars from 5 Reviews

-The Grand Rapids Last Chance BQ.2 Marathon is a 4.08 mile loop course that offers runners plenty of shade, scenic views of Millennium park with its lakes and natural wildlife in a pollution-free setting.
+The Grand Rapids Last Chance BQ.2 Marathon consists of a flat one mile starting and finishing segment six 4.04 mile loops in between.
+The course offers runners plenty of shade, scenic views of Millennium park with its lakes and natural wildlife in a pollution-free setting.

 The paved trail provides about a half mile of gentle climb before heading back down the hill.
 The rest of the loop is almost completely flat.